StevenCurtis8/LowLightEnhanceFaceDetect/README.md

 Task Driven Low-Light Image Enhancement - Dark Image Face Detection

 The aim of this report is task-driven low-light image enhancement for face detection.
 This means that we are improving the low-light issue of images to improve the accuracy of detecting faces in them.

+More information can be found in the Report, Poster and Video Presentation